input-output-hk/marlowe-cardano/marlowe-actus/README.md

-# Marlowe ACTUS: standardised financial contracts on Cardano Computation Layer
+# Marlowe ACTUS: standardised financial contracts on Cardano

 _marlowe-actus_ is a library to generate Marlowe contracts from ACTUS contract terms

-## ACTUS (algorithmic contract types unified standards)
+## ACTUS - Algorithmic Contract Types Unified Standards

 ACTUS is a foundation that defines the ACTUS taxonomy of financial contracts, see https://www.actusfrf.org/